Updated: November 23, 2020

 My “artist’s conception” below.

 The 1929 flag’s price ranged from $20 to $60.
 That’s $184 to $552 in today’s money.
 The article below details the toil and trouble of the proposed tri-color flag, which was never approved.
 Perhaps machine making lowered the cost of the 1929 version.
-In an almanac, this kind of story would be distilled into two or three paragraphs.

-As to that project, I wonder if younger readers have even seen an almanac, or know how many wonderful facts and figures can be packed into its dense pages.
 The 1929 flag, by the way, was eventually replaced with a design in 1991 that stands to this day.
 But that’s another story.

 Good Cause Behind New Flag Proposal